 This is an even more advanced imaging technique that can also treat the initial stages of intussusception.
 This procedure is either for the upper or lower intestine.
-The doctor inserts an air or liquid barium enema via the rectum into the stomach.
+The doctor passes the air or liquid barium enema into the stomach via the rectum.
 Barium is a metallic, chemical, chalky substance that coats the organs so that they are clearly visible during imaging.
 In Infants, the liquid barium is preferably swallowed.
 Air enema is done by passing air through a tube inserted into the rectum.

 These procedures can also correct intussusception because in some cases the pressure created when air or barium is inserted unfolds the intestine automatically.
 Studies suggest that this happens in 90 percent of infant cases and no other treatment is required.
 However, this may not work in complicated cases.